 Fodor's Expert Review Oxtankah

 The small ruins at Oxtankah are worth a visit if you're in the Chetumal area.
 Named for the Ramon trees ("ox" in Mayan) that populate the grounds, they're in a parklike setting and take about an hour to explore.
 The ruins include a Spanish mission, a pyramid, and several other structures.
 Archaeologists believe this city's prosperity peaked between AD 200 and 600.
-Maya groups returned to the area during the 15th and 16th century, using old stone to build new structures.
+Maya groups returned to the area during the 15th and 16th centuries, using old stone to build new structures.
 There are toilets, free parking, and a tiny museum on-site but no food or drink available, so come prepared.